 Be clear with salary expectations.

 The reason why Virtual Assistants are preferred over full-time employees is that they are more affordable.
 How much more affordable is going to depend on you and your requirements.

 It might cost less if you want a Virtual Assistant just for routine administrative tasks.
-However, hiring for specialized tasks like lead generation, research, or social media marketing will cost more.
+However, hiring for specialized tasks like research or social media marketing will cost more.
 This is why it’s essential to write down your requirements, as we previously mentioned, to know which areas you can compromise to cut costs.
 Being transparent about the compensation will also save a lot of time for you and the applicant.
 That way, you won't have to negotiate over the salary later.

 However, the best part of Real Estate Virtual Assistants is that they work hourly.
 At Wishup, the packages start at 4 hours a day and go up to 8 hours a day.
 So, during the lighter months, you can choose the shorter package and extend your subscription during hectic periods.

 This step applies more to the realtors who hire through job portals or freelance sites.
 Depending on the number of applications you receive, this can either be a quick or lengthy process.
 Multiple video meeting tools are available, such as Zoom or Google Meet, where you can conduct the interview.

 We suggest having the videos on during this meeting, as this will let you gauge their body language, communication skills, and confidence.
 Again, this person will represent you and your business to clients, so you want someone who can convey the message clearly and confidently.

 We also recommend that you come prepared with a list of questions for the interview.
 This will make you seem more professional.
 Try to be creative with the questions and present scenarios where complications will arise and see how they would solve these problems.
 It will help you judge how good their problem-solving skills are and how well they perform under pressure.
 Additionally, you could give them a task/assignment to see how well they might perform in the role.